 After an afternoon in Arashiyama, we didn’t have much time to visit many other places as most of the stuff in Japan closes at 4-5pm, even in the summer.
-We headed off to Fushimi Inari, famous for its rows of Torii Gates and most importantly, did not have a closing time.
+We headed off to Fushimi, a ward in Kyoto that is home to the famous Fushimi Inari Taisho temple complex with its picturesque rows of Torii Gates and most importantly, not have a closing time.

-According to the web, Inari is the patron of business and is worshipped by merchants and businessmen for wealth, which thus explains the prevalence of the zillions of Torii gates here.
+Inari is one of the gods of the Shinto religion – the patron of rice and business and is worshiped by merchants and businessmen for wealth.
 Each of the Torii at Fushimi Inari is donated by a company and is replaced every ten years, though we did spot Torii that were looking a little worse for wear and others that had been removed from their spots.

 Anyway there are just SO many torii we didn’t want to walk all that way.
 Also, it was starting to get a bit dark with the sun setting so we only only got a little past the first toilet sign (in the middle of the picture) before we decided to turn back.
 We did take a look around the place a bit more before we left.

-Fushimi Inari doesn’t have a closing time, but most of the shops and stuff close around the usual 5pm timing.
-You don’t want to get there when it’s too dark otherwise you’ll be wandering wooded pathways in the dark (the paths are lit, but still…) and the mozzies might eat you alive!
+Fushimi Inari doesn’t have a closing time or an entrance fee, but most of the shops and stuff close around the usual 5pm timing.
+You don’t want to get there when it’s too dark otherwise you’ll be wandering wooded pathways in the dark – ok they are lit but still it’s not great lighting for photos – and the mozzies might eat you alive.

 Fushimi Inari is a 10 minute ride (140 yen) along the JR Nara Line from Kyoto main station, and you’re right in front of the shrine once you exit the station.
 You can also take the Keihan Electric Railway line, which is a little bit further, about 5 mins away from the shrine.
 We took the Keihan line to Gion that took about 10 mins and 200 yen.